 There are large flat spots of ground in those mountains, which, by industry and cultivation, might be converted into the most healthy and delightful rural retirements.
-In many places there, where at are 1840 present the chillness of the evening renders a fire comfortable, and even requisite to an European constitution, the improvement of the soil would gradually mend the quality of the air.
+In many places there, where at present the chillness of the evening renders a fire comfortable, and even requisite to an European constitution, the improvement of the soil would gradually mend the quality of the air.

-Governors newly arrived at Jamaica, of whom many have died soon after their landing, or any gentleman who can afford to keep a horse or carriage, after doing business at Spanish Town or Kingston, might, before sun-set, return to such a healthy and pleasant country seat as is here recommended; taking the precaution of never sleeping else here during the sickly season.
+Governors newly arrived at Jamaica, of whom many have died soon after their landing, or any gentleman who can afford to keep a horse or carriage, after doing business at Spanish Town or Kingston, might, before sun-set, return to such a healthy and pleasant country seat as is here recommended; taking the precaution of never sleeping else here during the sickly season!
+10 m 10 mogs 1 m w gimbargs to on